iotaledger/bee-rfcs/text/0030-protocol-messages.md

 ```

 **Notes**:
-- `into_bytes` does not allocate a buffer because the following TLV protocol implies concatenating a header meaning
+- `into_bytes` does not allocate a buffer because the following TLV protocol implies concatenating a header inducing
   another allocation.
 Since this is a hot path, a slice of an already allocated buffer for both the header and payload
   is expected; hence, limiting the amount of allocation to the bare minimum;
 - `from_bytes`/`into_bytes` panic if incorrectly used, only the following safe TLV module should directly use them;